 Hey!
 I'm Nick, a Digital Designer.
 I like making it easy for people to do things online, and prototyping and testing design ideas.
-Follow me on Dribbble or connect with me on LinkedIn, and feel free to contact me below.
+Follow me on Dribbble or connect with me on LinkedIn, and feel free to contact me there.

 Aerohive provides IT administrators a convenient interface to setup and maintain WiFi Networks.
 Health View gives them a unified interface to diagnose and solve network problems.